Obsessed (Mariah Carey song): Commercial performance

 "Obsessed" debuted at number 11 on the Billboard Hot 100, with sales of 119,266 digital downloads, making it Carey's highest debut in over a decade, since "My All" (1998).
 This marked her 40th entry on the Hot 100, making her just the eighth woman in the chart's history to make 40 or more appearances.
-The song peaked at number seven on the Hot 100, making it her 27th and last top 10 hit, the second greatest number among female artists, and tying her achievements to those of Janet Jackson.
+The song peaked at number seven on the Hot 100, becoming her 27th and last top 10 hit until "All I Want for Christmas Is You" in 2017, the second greatest number among female artists, and tying her achievements to those of Janet Jackson.
 The song stayed in the top 40 for 20 weeks, longer than her number-one hit "Touch My Body" (2008).
 In terms of total top 10 chart entries amongst all artists in the chart's history, Carey is now tied for fifth place with Jackson and Elton John.
 The song made an early debut at number 52 on the Billboard Hot R&B/Hip-Hop Songs chart and has since peaked at number 12, marking Carey's 40th chart entry and placing her in second place for most charted songs among women in the 1990s and 2000s (decade) (the first being Mary J. Blige).
 Carey made her 29th appearance on the Pop Songs/Mainstream Top 40 radio chart, with "Obsessed" debuting at number 39, and peaking at eight.
 The arrival extends her lead for the most overall chart entries in the tally's nearly 17-year history.
 She is now three titles ahead of the second-place Madonna (26).